September 20, 2021

 Wildcats everywhere share an easily recognized mindset characterized by restless curiosity and readiness to engage.
 Dr. Pressly described this dynamic culture of Westminster as possessing a “wholesome intensity” that instills in students these habits of heart and mind.
 Given this uniquely prized quality of our community, a State of the School report for Westminster can only be created understanding that it represents a single milestone of a longer journey.
 This journey is always on a path toward more completely fulfilling the unrivaled potential of our School.

 Consequently, this report is not intended to be conclusive.
 Further, in a school community with the breadth and complexity of Westminster, it cannot even be comprehensive.
 It is instead an effort to assemble in one place a range of metrics, markers, and indicators that take our measure: What can we discover about the Westminster experience today?
 What resources are being developed for now and in the future?
 How does a wider external community—of prospective students and parents or colleges and universities—engage with our School?
-To this end, in this first installment in our yearlong State of the School series, we will share important indicators in areas such as admissions and academics, campus development, student support, and more.
+To this end, we will share important indicators in areas such as admissions and academics, campus development, student support, and more.

 You will also find a summary of key findings from last spring’s Climate and Culture Survey.
 This survey produced incredibly helpful feedback both for our work today and for future research phases ahead as we develop a plan to ensure that Westminster offers a powerful sense of belonging for all members of our community.
 You can find out more about this multistep assessment here.
 In the meantime, we invite you to share your ideas in response to the survey findings by joining a facilitated small-group discussion by signing up here.